lsst-ts/ts_watcher/doc/writing_rules.rst

 This optional method is an extra constructor stage that is called after the `Model` and all `lsst.ts.salobj.Remote`\ s are constructed, but before the remotes have fully started.

-This method is required by `Rules that use ESS Data`_ and any other rules that use `FilteredTopicWrapper` and similar.
+This method is required by :ref:`rules that use ESS data <lsst.ts.watcher.writing_rules.ess_data>` and any other rules that use `FilteredTopicWrapper` and similar.

 The default implementation is a no-op, and that suffices for most rules.